-Great question, it can be a real conundrum for sure as the ice comes in plastic bags!
+Great question.
+It can be a real conundrum, as the ice comes in plastic bags!
 I have two ways you can approach this, the easy and the hardish way.

-The easy way (not the best though) is to buy bagged ice.
-If you have to do this then buy the biggest bag you can, and then keep the bag to reuse for other things on your trip.
-Like collecting trash, using toilet paper, or recyclables.
+The easy way (not the best) is to buy bagged ice.
+If you have to do this, buy the biggest bag you can, and then keep the bag to reuse for other things on your trip, like collecting trash, using toilet paper, or recyclables.

-The hard-ish way just takes a little more planning and work.
-But is totally doable!
+The hard-ish way takes a little more planning and work.
+But it is doable!
 Instead of ice, use ice packs.
-These stainless steel ice packs are pretty amazing, they stay frozen for a really long time.
+These stainless steel ice packs are pretty amazing.
+They stay frozen for a long time.

-If you don't have enough ice packs you can make your own.
+You can make your own if you don't have enough ice packs.
 Keep old plastic containers, fill them with water, and freeze them.
 This is what my hubby and I do.
-You can use plastic yogurt containers, margarine, etc. The bigger the better.
+You can use plastic yogurt containers, margarine, etc. The bigger, the better.

-You can also freeze water in older plastic water bottles and when they melt, you can use that water to clean your dishes or wash your hands or even drink.
-Obviously, I am not a fan of plastic water bottles, but if you have them, you might as well reuse them.
+You can also freeze water in older plastic water bottles, and when they melt, you can use that water to clean your dishes, wash your hands, or even drink.
+I am not a fan of plastic water bottles, but if you have them, you might as well reuse them.
 Just make sure you discard them properly.

-Make sure you keep your cooler in a shaded area, to help the ice last longer.
+Keep your cooler in a shaded area to help the ice last longer.
 In some parks, they do have ice dispensers.
 Ask if you are not sure.

 What kind of food should you pack when camping?

 You need to eat right!
-And it's super easy to just buy buns, burgers, hotdogs, etc. that come in plastic bags, but again with a little planning ahead, you can reduce your waste significantly, this is especially true for zero waste camping!
+And it's super easy to buy buns, burgers, hotdogs, etc., that come in plastic bags, but again with a little planning ahead, you can reduce your waste significantly.
+This is especially true for zero waste camping!

 For buns, buy them directly from a bakery and use a reusable bread bag.
-For hot dogs and burgers it's a little more challenging, so maybe opt for different food.
+It's a little more challenging for hot dogs and burgers, so maybe opt for different food.

-For snacks, go to a bulk shop and stock up on nuts, seeds and granola, mix them to make your own snacks, and package them in small silicone baggies or sandwich bags like these, or these or these.
-These are great for kids and adults, are easy to pack and lightweight and great for taking on a hike too.
-Making your own snacks is good for your budget too.
+For snacks, go to a bulk shop and stock up on nuts, seeds, and granola, mix them to make your snacks, and package them in small silicone baggies or sandwich bags like these or these.
+These are great for kids and adults, easy to pack, lightweight, and great for hiking.
+Making your snacks is good for your budget too.
 They are also really great backpacking food containers.

 I know pre-bought salads like macaroni are easy and popular.
-See if your grocery store will allow you to bring your own glass container, if they do great, when you get it home package it in something a little lighter like stainless steel.
+See if your grocery store will allow you to bring your glass container.
+If they do great, package it in something a little lighter, like stainless steel, when you get it home.
 These Tiffin ones are the best.
 I find glass is good but can be a bit heavy.
-You can also make your own salads, much healthier too!
+You can also make your salads which is much healthier too!

 What can I use to wrap food instead of plastic when camping?